Shelley Lubben: Media appearances

 Lubben appeared in various international media outlets, including radio, television, and film.
 An overview of her life has been featured in the documentaries Traffic Control and Out of the Darkness, the latter of which was selected to be the opening film for the John Paul II Film Festival in 2011.

 Lubben was also in the 2012 documentary After Porn Ends, which is about life after being in the porn industry.
 In February 2011, she became the subject of a documentary entitled, The Devil and Shelley Lubben, created by porn industry advocate Michael Whiteacre.
 According to Mark Kernes of the adult industry trade journal AVN, the film disputes Lubben's experiences in pornography and the trauma she says can be traced to those experiences.
 In June 2012, Lubben shared her life story in Slovakia to local media outlets.

 Recording background

-In January 2011, Lubben released a rap/hip hop album with the proceeds going to the Pink Cross Foundation to help women and men recover from porn.
+In January 2011, Lubben released a rap/hip hop album with the proceeds going to Pink Cross Foundation to help women and men recover from porn.
 The first single, titled "Killer Fantasy", features the message of a porn star speaking to the porn fan about the truth behind the adult industry.

 Death

-Lubben died on February 9, 2019, in Springville, California at the age of 50.
+Lubben died on February 9, 2019, in Springville, California, at the age of 50.
 No cause was given.